Writer focusing on civil society, culture and religion

 Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as feature writer and bureau chief.
 He is now a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.

-His book The Souls of China: The Return of Religion After Mao will be available in April 2017.
+His book The Souls of China: The Return of Religion After Mao is published in April 2017.

 He has been coming to and living in China from 1984, longer than almost any other foreign journalist.
 He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, migration.
 He is fluent in English, Chinese and German.

 On migration he notes: “Migration is probably one of the most important topics relating to China’s future.
 Getting it right means getting China’s economic future right.”
 He wrote a five-part series for the New York Times on migration in 2013 and 2014.
 This series won a citation for excellent from the Asia Society in 2014.

 Ian Johnson is currently writing a book on China’s search for values.
 “People want to know generally whither China,” says Ian Johnson.
 “How is China going to turn out, understand its beliefs, hopes, and values is an excellent way to figuring this out.
 When Alex de Toqueville wrote Democracy in America, he spent a lot of time discussing how that young, rising power’s spiritual life was organized because he realized that understanding this sort of thing is key to understanding a country.”